Multivariate Interpolation in Unisolvent Nodes -- Lifting the Curse of Dimensionality: The dual notion of unisolvence

 where $e_i$ is the $i$-th standard basis vector of $\R^k$.
-Since $\rank(R_A)=k$, the set $P_0$ is the uniquely determined maximal subset of $P$ with that property.
-While all matrices above can be determined by GEPP or matrix inversion/multiplication in $\Oc(|A|^3)$ operations, this shows $i)$.
+Since $\rank(R_A)=k$, the set $P_0$ is a maximal subset of $P$ with that property.
+While all matrices above can be determined by GEFP in $\Oc(|A|^3)$ operations, this shows $i)$.